Apeks Supercritical: Engineering subcritical and supercritical CO2 applications since 2001.

 Customer focused, Service driven

 “Make every customer feel like they are our only customer” is our corporate philosophy.
-We recognize the importance of customer orientation, and in addition to our headquarters in Johnstown, OH we also have fully staffed service centers in Denver, CO and Portland OR!
+We recognize the importance of customer orientation, and in addition to our headquarters in Johnstown, OH we also have a fully staffed service center in Denver, CO!

 Veteran Owned, Veteran Operated and Made in the USA

 Apeks Supercritical is proud to have nearly 25% of it’s workforce employed by military veterans!
 We proudly offer a 5% discount to our active duty US military personnel (valid ID required) and US military veterans (DD-214 required)!

 Our service engineers Craig Henderson and Craig Parker (Purple Heart Recipient) served together in the US Army during the Iraq war.
 Among the long list of dangerous encounters they had, they survived an Improvised Explosive Device (IED) attack to their vehicle while on a convoy.